yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 });
 ```

-### Coding StatusLayer(StatusLayer.js)
+### Coding the StatusLayer(StatusLayer.js)

 In this section, we will add two indicators: the coin quantity indicator and the distance indicator.
-Both indicator are labels in Cocos2d-html5.
-Labels are very useful to display HUD information to players.
-And the code to create and use labels are very easy.
-Thanks to cocos2d framework.
+Both indicators are labels in Cocos2d-html5.
+Labels are very useful to display HUD information to players and the code to create and use labels is very easy thanks to cocos2d framework.

-Here is the code snippet we need to setup the layer:
+Here is the code snippet we need to set up the layer:

 ```
 var StatusLayer = cc.Layer.extend({